Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-7-25-more-rust-type.md

 > }
 > ```

-Here the `Any` trait provides a `type_id()` method, which is the key.
-Another function used to remove first rectangle from a vector:
+Here the `Any` trait provides a `type_id()` method, which is the key of identification.
+Similarly, the author provides another function that can be used for removing the first rectangle from a vector:

 > ```rs
 > use core::any::{Any, TypeId};